Take time off from the hustle and bustle of everyday life. Time off from the daily routine.

-Get the bucket list out, it's time to tick off Te Anau.
-Home to New Zealand's largest national park and the gateway to a world heritage site, Te Anau is the perfect basecamp to the best that New Zealand has to offer.
+Home to New Zealand's largest national park and the entrance to a world heritage site, Te Anau is the perfect basecamp to explore the best that New Zealand can offer.

 1 - Take in the extra daylight and warmer weather with a leisurely stroll after dinner to watch the sun go down.